Red fox with a bushy tail against a snowy backdrop.

 The Canadian Marble fox is a color morph of the common red fox, Vulpes vulpes.

-Smart, agile and destructive.
+Smart, agile, and destructive.
 So they make terrible pets!

 Interesting Canadian Marble Fox Facts